Last week, the Gambling Commission announced an upgrade to their KYC policy for all governed bodies, BBC reports.

 As many online casinos in South Africa comply with the Gambling Commission, they will have to change their platforms or face the consequences.
 The Commission is not lenient with its subject.
 Fines of more than a million pounds are common when it comes to dealing with policy breakers.

 South African casinos have quite a lot of work to do.
 It means changing how the platform works within a couple of months.
-Both policy and the software has to change to comply with the new regulation.
+Both policy and the software have to change to comply with the new regulation.

 What does this mean for South African gamblers

 With each casino requiring you to provide all the personal information needed for KYC from the start, it will take some time before you play.
-It possibly can take a full 24 hours to start gambling.
+It can possibly take a full 24 hours to start gambling.

 Despite these minor difficulties, these rules make it safer for everyone.